Ch. 3 Academic Affairs

 The student financial aid program brings together many sources of financial assistance to meet the needs of students in financing their educational costs.
 An institutional goal is equal access to educational opportunity for every qualified student seeking admission and scholarships, loans, grants, work-study, and other employment opportunities from federal and private funding sources shall be allocated based upon a sound institutional packaging philosophy.

-The Graduate Studies and Grants Administration (GSGA) office provides leadership for, and oversight of, graduate education through the work of the Graduate Council and the Graduate Dean, along with strategic planning for graduate education, and the administration of university-wide standards, policies and procedures related to graduate education.
-This GSGA office serves as a resource center for faculty and staff involved in the development of proposals for external sponsored funding.
+The Center for Scholarly and Creative Excellence (CSCE) provides leadership for, and oversight of, graduate education through the work of the Graduate Council and the Graduate Dean, along with strategic planning for graduate education, and the administration of university-wide standards, policies and procedures related to graduate education.
+The CSCE office serves as a resource center for faculty and staff involved in the development of proposals for external sponsored funding.
 This office also provides oversight on the management of sponsored funding (grants, contracts, and cooperative agreements) awarded to Grand Valley and ensures university compliance with sponsor guidelines.
-The Dean of Graduate Studies and Grants Administration is the university's authorizing official for sponsored programs and is also the university officer charged with oversight of allegations of misconduct in research.
+The Vice Provost of Research Administration and Executive Director of the CSCE is the university's authorizing official for sponsored programs and is also the university officer charged with oversight of allegations of misconduct in research.

 The primary goal of Information Technology is to provide technology services and support for the university's instruction, research, administrative processes and public service mission.
 The unit is responsible for providing leadership and developing a vision to align informational technology services with that of the university mission to identify and inform faculty, students and staff about both current and emerging technologies that may be related to its activities.
 The unit also provides instruction on the uses of the technology and assists all university operations in the procurement of appropriate new information technologies.